iqtree/iqtree.github.io/doc/AliSim.md

-Introduction
+﻿Introduction
 ============

 Sequence simulations play an important role in phylogenetics.
-However, existing tools are either based on simplistic models of evolution or too slow to generate large datasets or both.
-Therefore, we introduce AliSim, a new tool that can efficiently simulate realistic biological alignments under [complex evolutionary models](Complex-Models).
-AliSim takes only an hour and approximately 1GB RAM to generate alignments with millions of sequences or sites, while popular software Seq-Gen, Dawg, and Indelible require many hours and tens to hundreds GB of RAM.
-We provide AliSim as an extension of the IQ-TREE software version 2.2, freely available at www.iqtree.org.
+There are many existing sequence simulation programs, but those that are feature-rich tend to be rather slow, and those that are fast tend to be feature-poor.
+Therefore, we developed AliSim, a new tool that can efficiently simulate biologically realistic alignments under a large range of complex evolutionary models.
+AliSim takes only an hour and 1.3 GB RAM to simulate alignments with one million sequences or sites, while popular software Seq-Gen, Dawg, and INDELible require two to five hours and tens to hundreds GB of RAM.
+We provide AliSim as an extension of the IQ-TREE software version 2.2, freely available at [www.iqtree.org](http://www.iqtree.org/), and a user tutorial at [http://www.iqtree.org/doc/alisim](http://www.iqtree.org/doc/alisim).

 If you use AliSim in a publication, please cite:

 * __L.T.
 Nhan, B.Q.
-Minh__ (2021) AliSim: Ultrafast and Realistic Phylogenetic Sequence Simulator in the Genomic Era, ... <https://doi.org/...>
+Minh__ (2021) AliSim: Fast and Versatile Phylogenetic Sequence Simulator in the Genomic Era, ... <https://doi.org/...>

-In the following, we provide a short tutorial on how to use AliSim.
+In the following, we provide a tutorial on how to use AliSim.

 Simulating an alignment from a tree and model